 The Snapshot Hunter considers the backup window set for the job.
 If any of the attempts does not fit the backup window, Veeam Backup & Replication will not perform the consolidation and send the e-mail notification.

-You can view information on the Snapshot Hunter sessions on the History > System view in the Veeam Backup & Replication console.
+To view information on the Snapshot Hunter sessions, in the Veeam Backup & Replication console, open the History view and select System in the inventory pane.

 In case no consolidation attempt could fit the backup window, the warning appears in the job statistics.